Lana Wood: Personal life

 Between marriages, Wood dated actors Dean Stockwell, Adam West, Eddie Fisher, Warren Beatty, Sean Connery, Alain Delon and Ryan O'Neal, as well as talent agent Guy McElwaine, producer Jerome Hellman and composer Leslie Bricusse.
 For most of the 1980s she was in a relationship with Alan Feinstein.
-Feinstein was at Natalie's funeral with her.

 Wood's sister Natalie was married to actor Robert Wagner until her drowning death on November 29, 1981.
-She has long been at odds with both Wagner and his third wife Jill St. John, who coincidentally also appeared in Diamonds Are Forever.
+She has long been at odds with both Wagner and his third wife Jill St. John, her feud with the latter dating back to when both appeared in Diamonds Are Forever.